Forte42/Real-Real-Estate/README.md

 Our MVP will be based on the following user stories to start:

-As a home buyer, I want to fetch historical housing prices by county in America from 2018-2022
+As a home buyer, I want to fetch historical housing prices by county in America from 1997-2022

 As a home buyer, I want to list which counties gained or loss value in a specifc timeframe

 As a home buyer, I want to view a map of which counties gained or loss value in a specific timeframe

 As a home buyer, I want to determine which county has the highest probability of gaining or losing in the future

-We will groom user stories and add acceptance critera during team meetings.

 ## Technology Stack